Mental Health Conditions Among Hospitalized Children

 Statement of Problem

-Despite increasing recognition that mental health conditions are common among hospitalized children, hospital systems report challenges ensuring adequate mental health resources for their patients with these conditions.
+Despite increasing recognition that mental health conditions are common among hospitalized children, hospitals report challenges ensuring adequate mental health resources for their patients.
+In addition, families and clinical teams aren’t always on the same page about caring for mental health conditions, which can lead to further complications in diagnosing and treating these conditions.
 Understanding the need for mental health resources and ensuring those resources are available for hospitalized children is critical to improving physical and mental health outcomes and the value of pediatric hospital care.

-The Children's Hospital of Philadelphia, PolicyLab.
+Children's Hospital of Philadelphia, PolicyLab.
 Mental Health Conditions Among Hospitalized Children [Online].
 Available at: http://www.policylab.chop.edu [Accessed: plug in date accessed here].